AI AirSim Drones

 Intelligent robotics uses AI to increase collaboration between people and devices.
 Microsoft AI enables the next generation of robots to adapt to dynamic situations and communicate naturally with people.

 Explore the concepts of machine teaching, allowing developers or subject matter experts with little AI expertise to provide abstract concepts to an intelligent system.

-Spektacom uses a mini sticker sensor on a cricket bat to gather data on the quality, speed, twist, and swing of the bat.
-This data is used to analyze the quality of the shot to help professionals, amateurs, and coaches improve their game.
+Spektacom uses a mini sticker sensor on a cricket bat to gather data on the quality, speed, twist and swing of the bat.
+This data is used to analyse the quality of the shot to help professionals, amateurs and coaches to improve their game.

 Explore the possibilities of AI

 Jump-start your own AI innovations with learning resources and development solutions from Microsoft AI.

 Explore insights and behind-the-scenes technology for breakthrough AI innovations.
 From Tech Minutes videos to Technology Deep Dives, learn about the engineering that powers the future of AI.

 Learn to create your own AI experiences with learning paths in conversational AI, machine learning, AI for devices, cognitive services, autonomous systems, AI strategy, and more.

 Start building AI solutions with powerful tools and services.
 Microsoft AI is a robust framework for developing AI solutions in conversational AI, machine learning, data sciences, robotics, IoT, and more.